ratatui/ratatui-website/src/how-to/layout/collapse-borders.md

-# Collapse borders in a layout
+# How to: Collapse borders in a layout

 A common layout for applications is to split up the screen into panes, with borders around each pane.
 Often this leads to making UIs that look disconnected.
 E.g., the following layout: